Direct offers from a council waiting list

-If your council uses a choice-based lettings scheme, you bid for properties that become available.
+If your council uses a choice based lettings scheme, you bid for properties that become available.

 Council and housing association homes are in short supply.

-- the amount of social housing in your area
+the amount of housing in your area

-- the type and size of home you want
+the type and size of home you want

 the number of people on the waiting list with higher priority than you

 the location of the property and its condition

 if the property is the right size for your household

-You should not be offered a property in an area that puts you at risk of domestic abuse or racial harassment.
+You should not be offered a property in an area that puts you at risk of domestic abuse or racial harassment

 The council must also consider whether the accommodation is:

-- close enough to any support services you need or special schools
+close enough to any support services you need or special schools

-- accessible if you have mobility problems
+accessible if you have mobility problems

 Challenging an unsuitable offer

-Turning down an offer
+Turning down a housing offer

-If you are in temporary accommodation following a homeless application then your temporary accommodation could end if you refuse a suitable property.
+If you are in temporary accommodation following a homeless application your temporary accommodation could end if you refuse a suitable property.

-If your review is successful the council should make you another offer but this may take time.
+If your review is successful the council should make you another offer.
+This may take time.